If this is your first visit, be sure to

 Aramith Tournament Champion balls are 142g, Aramith Premier are 128g.
 14g difference.

 Whatever you do, make sure that you're not playing with ATC object balls and a premier white (this happens a lot when replacement whites are ordered and a lighter white is sent by default because they are cheaper and some suppliers don't know shíte).
+The white ball must be the same weight as the object balls or you won't improve.

 There's an old post on this thread where somebody recommends to buy an ATC white and Premier object balls.
 Don't.